yube01/RoomEase/readme.md

 ### Installation <a name="installation"></a>

-1. Clone the EaseRoom repository to your local machine.
+1. Clone the RoomEase repository to your local machine.
 2. Place the project files in the XAMPP `htdocs` directory.
 3. Import the provided MySQL database dump into your MySQL server.
 4. Configure the database connection in the project's PHP files if needed.